By Tiffany, Contributing Writer

 Healthy food doesn’t have to be difficult and it certainly doesn’t have to be boring!
 Think outside the box when you’re meal planning and give lunch an extra dose of creativity.
 With a mere spin on conventional school lunch ideas, you can send your child off to school with a healthy school lunch that will make even the pickiest eater proud to say they packed!

 What is your greatest struggle with school lunches?
 How do you overcome that hurdle?

 Want even more healthy lunch ideas?
-Through October, Kitchen Stewardship’s The Healthy Lunchbox is 30% off for all The Humbled Homemaker readers!
-Use code HUMBLE30LUNCH at checkout.
-With 45 real food recipes, plus 8 colorful printables, you’ll be ready to pack amazing lunches for your family this fall!
+Kitchen Stewardship’s The Healthy Lunchbox has 45 real food recipes, plus 8 colorful printables.
+You’ll be ready to pack amazing lunches for your family this fall!
 Pick up your copy HERE!